 It's time.
 You're ready for this.
 Breathe.

-My mind triggered a deep inhale through my nose.
-I was aware of my chest and stomach expanding outwards and then caving back into my body as I exhaled through my parted lips.
-I gripped the steering wheel of my 2010 BMW, parked at Isabelle’s, my spiritual mentor and coach.
+My mind triggered a deep inhale through my nose. my chest and stomach expanded and caved back into my body as I exhaled through my parted lips.
+I gripped the steering wheel of my BMW, parked at Isabelle’s, my spiritual mentor and coach.

 This time, inhalation and exhalation were held longer.
 It encouraged my body to calm and pushed away from the anxiety that arose.
 My fingers slid from the wheel onto my lap, still rigid and hard.